The Opportunity to be a Changemaker

 What you need to know

-This role is a permanent position operating in a full-time capacity and will be based at our head office in Burwood East, Victoria.
+This role is a fixed term position until end of June 2022 operating in a full-time capacity and will be based at our state office in Derby, Western Australia.

 World Vision Australia takes our Safeguarding responsibilities seriously and we provide an environment that is safe for our child and adult beneficiaries.
 We have strong recruitment procedures to make sure the safest and most suitable people work with the children in our programs.
 All successful candidates will undergo a criminal record and Working with Children check prior to employment.
 We provide our staff and volunteers with ongoing supervision, support and training in their work with child and adult beneficiaries.